Master of Professional Studies in Integrated Behavioral Health

 - Exam preparation: Prepares you for two clinical licenses: Licensed Alcohol and Drug Counselor (LADC) and Licensed Professional Clinical Counselor (LPCC).

-- Integrated curriculum: Addresses mental health and substance use disorders together rather than in a traditional sequential or parallel training approach, incorporating the most comprehensive and best information available in the field today.
+- Integrated curriculum: Addresses mental health and substance use disorders together rather than in a traditional sequential or parallel training approach, incorporating the most comprehensive information available in the field today.

 - Real-world application: Course content goes beyond the baseline established by the licensing board and reflects state-of-the-art, evidence-based best practices supported by research, federal government recommendations, and applied clinical realities.
 Features clinical skills courses, a case-study approach to learning, and internship opportunities.

 - Flexible and accessible: No GRE required.
 Course work is designed to meet the needs of working adults with classes offered in the evening, weekends, and online.
 Students can attend full- or part-time.
-Up to 24 credits from the post-baccalaureate Addiction Studies Certificate will transfer into the IBH.
+Students may be allowed to transfer up to 24 credits of previous graduate-level course work (credits must appear on a graduate transcript) from other institutions, as determined by the IBH Director of Graduate Studies.

 Meets Work Force Needs